TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 _requires: any attribute tag_

 Equipment with this tag are wearable defense like personal shield generators, Kevlar vests, or full plate.
-When worn, armor grants the wearer with **armor value** equal to **the highest passive value of the equipment's tagged attributes**.
+When worn, armor grants the wearer with additional **armor hp** equal to **the highest passive value of the equipment's tagged attributes**.
 A character can only benefit from one set of armor at a time.

 #### Brawn